 Bed bugs can survive a long time without a blood meal, so if they don’t like a certain scent they will hide away until the scent loses strength, or they will find another way around it.
 Either way, they won’t be repelled for long when they become hungry.

 Although the above studies found certain essential oils may kill some bed bugs, none of them were as effective as the synthetic products used in the same study.

-There is a reason why pest management professionals do not use essential oils to eliminate bed bugs because when you have bed bugs, you want them gone as soon as possible before the infestation gets too large, and essential oils are neither 100% effective in repelling or killing them, despite what some natural health resources say.
+There is a reason why pest management professionals do not use essential oils to eliminate bed bugs, because when you have bed bugs, you want them gone as soon as possible before the infestation gets too large, and essential oils are neither 100% effective in repelling nor killing them, despite what some natural health resources say.

 So, how do you get rid of bed bugs then?
 Other ways include: clearing out all clutter, vacuuming thoroughly and often, and using a heat treatment method.
 Read our complete, step-by-step guide to getting rid of these unwanted pests yourself, or by using a pest control professional.